 At almost the same moment Booth fired the fatal shot, his accomplice, Lewis Paine, attacked Lincoln’s Secretary of State, William Henry Seward.
 Seward lay in bed, recovering from a carriage accident.
 Paine entered the mansion, claiming to have a delivery of medicine from the Secretary’s doctor.
 Seward’s son, Frederick, was brutally beaten while trying to keep Paine from his father’s door.
-Paine slashed the Secretary’s throat twice, then fought his way past Seward’s son Augustus, an attending hospital corps veteran, and a State Department messenger.
+Paine slashed the Secretary’s throat twice, then fought past Seward’s son Augustus, an attending hospital corps veteran and a State Department messenger.

 Lincoln was the first president assassinated in U.S. history.
 Why did Booth do it?
 He thought it would aid the South, which had just surrendered to Federal forces.
 It had nearly the opposite effect, ending Lincoln’s plans for a rather generous peace.